hyunwoongko/nanoRLHF/README.md

 #### 4) Evaluate Supervised Fine-tuned Model
 After merging the supervised fine-tuned model, you can evaluate it using the following script.
-The evaluation is performed using [MATH-500](https://huggingface.co/datasets/HuggingFaceH4/MATH-500) dataset (500 samples from MATH dataset)
+The evaluation is performed using [MATH-500](https://huggingface.co/datasets/HuggingFaceH4/MATH-500) dataset (500 samples from MATH dataset) and [Math-Verify](https://github.com/huggingface/Math-Verify) is used to parse and verify the model's generated output.

 ![sft_eval](assets/sft_eval.png)